-The components of the Christian School Education program meet the requirements for teacher certification with the Association of Christian Schools International (ACSI).
+The components of the B.A.
+(CSE) program meet the requirements for teacher certification with the Association of Christian Schools International (ACSI) which supports and accredits Christian schools around the world.

 Purposes of the B.A.
-(Christian School Education) program:
+(CSE) program:

-- provide a theoretical and practical foundation for a life of intellectual and spiritual development that will serve as a model, thus impacting students in their schools; - experience specific course work and practical ministry enhancing their abilities to function as effective teachers in any vocational setting; - equip students with advanced preparation for continuing education which will lead to life-long ministry in higher education.
+- provide a theoretical and practical foundation for a life of intellectual and spiritual development that will serve as a model, thus impacting students in their schools; - provide specific course work and practical experiences to enhance student abilities to function as effective Christian teachers in any vocational setting, and specifically in Christian school classrooms; - equip students with advanced preparation for continuing education which will lead to life-long ministry in education.

 Objectives of the B.A.
-(Christian School Education) program
+(CSE) program